 Abraham Baldwin Agricultural College

-The partnership has focused efforts on programs and facilities on-campus that are important to the administration and students.
 Early in the program, the partnership was tested with a State emergency.
-During Hurricane Matthew in 2016, many students in Georgia were displaced due to massive flooding and emergency evacuations.
-Corvias and ABAC worked quickly to provide accommodation for 21 students and 2 staff members from College of Coastal Georgia until they could return safely to their campuses.
+During Hurricane Matthew in 2016, many students in Georgia were displaced, due to massive flooding and emergency evacuations.
+Corvias and ABAC worked quickly to provide accommodations for 21 students and two staff members, in another USG partnership school, the Coastal College of Georgia, until they could return safely to their respective campuses.
 In addition to housing numerous students, the College was also able to host several Red Cross volunteers who had come to the area to provide aid in the recovery effort.